Japanese Language and Studies Programme

 The programme includes intensive Japanese language tuition and in addition courses designed to explore Japanese society and culture taught in English.
 The programme also includes social events and field trips to broaden your experience of the country and its culture.

 Where and when will I study?

-The arrival days for the Fall and Spring Terms are 10 September 2019 and 8 January 2020.
+The arrival days for the Fall and Spring Terms are 14 September 2020 and 12 January 2021 respectively.

 How many students attend the programme?

-For 2019-2020 we will nominate three students in the Fall and two in the Spring, but you'll be studying with students from all across the world.
+We will nominate up to 6 students for the Fall and Spring term, but you'll be studying with students from all across the world.

 While tuition fees are waived, you'll need to cover:

 - Accommodation (approx. ¥35,000/month) – single room with breakfast and dinner